-Abstract.
-Advances in the areas of QoS and IP multicasting have necessitated the need of integration of these two important features of Internet.
-Differentiated services (DiffServ) has been proposed as a scalable Solution for supporting QoS in the Internet.
+Abstract-Advances in the areas of QoS and IP multicasting have necessitated the need of integration of these two important features of Internet.
+Differentiated services (DiffServ) has been proposed as a scalable solution for supporting QoS in the Internet.
 Coexistence of multicasting and DiffServ is promising since the DiffServ model can provide a scalable framework and may reduce the computational complexity to locate a QoS-satisfied multicast tree.
-In this paper, we have first identify the problems of provisioning multicasting in DiffServ domains.
-Next, we have proposed an efficient DiffServ-Aware Multicasting (DAM) scheme which has three novel features: weighted traffic conditioning (WTC), receiver-initiated marking (RIM) scheme, and Heterogeneous DSCP Headers encapsulation (HDE).
-The proposed technique solves many problems with the integration of DiffServ and multicasting while accommodating heterogeneous QoS requirements.
+In this paper, we first identify the problems of provisioning multicasting in DiffServ domains.
+Next, we propose an efficient DiffServ-Aware Multicasting (DAM) scheme which has three novel features: weighted traffic conditioning (WTC), receiver-initiated marking (RIM) scheme, and Heterogeneous DSCP Headers encapsulation (HDE).
+The proposed technique solves many problems with the integration of Diff-Serv and multicasting while accommodating heterogeneous OoS requirements.
 The framework is scalable, flexible, and feasible.
-Moreover, existing QoS techniques can be incorporated into this framework.
-Performance evaluation through analysis and simulations demonstrate conformance of the QoS requirements and the potential benefits of DAM.
+Performance evaluation through analyses and simulations demonstrate conformance of the QoS requirements and the potential benefits of DAM.